eleven-group/pickup/README.md

 - *up* : start all the services
 - *down* : stop all the services
 - *run* : run all the services
+- *restart* : restart and re-up the stack
 - *php-dev* : create dev env with fixture
 - *sh-php* : get inside the php container
 - *sh-front* : get inside the front container